bluebox123/Citadel/README.md

 Both the HMAC key and the CFG grammar are validated at startup — misconfiguration surfaces at boot, not on the first live request.

----

-## License

-This project is provided for educational and research purposes.